pjcampbe11/reveal-hidden-text/README.md

 ```
-python.py -t unicode_whitespace -p "This is a test. hidden"
+python reveal_hidden_text.py -t unicode_whitespace -p "This is a test. hidden"
 ```
 Output: